Tyrrell Racing: Legacy

 The Minardi 2-seater F1 cars are modifications of the 1998 Tyrrell 026 design, most noticeable in the distinctive shape of the nose of the car.
-These cars still run in demos today, most recently as demo cars during the launch of the Yas Marina F1 track.
+These cars still run in demos today, most recently as demo cars during the launch of the Yas Marina Circuit.

+The Tyrrell P34 was considered as one of the most unique and innovative race cars ever made due to its six wheel configuration.
+Several other teams attempted to use this wheel configuration including March and Williams.

 Ken Tyrrell died of cancer on 25 August 2001 at the age of 77.